Skip to main content

 Features

-Bluefin features a GNOME desktop configured by our community.
-It is designed to be hands off and to stay out of your way so you can focus on your applications.
+Bluefin features a GNOME (Donate) desktop configured by our community.
+It is designed to be hands-off and stay out of your way so you can focus on your applications.

-Bluefin is also "An interpretation of the Ubuntu spirit built on Fedora technology", which is a certain era of Ubuntu's history that a significant amount of open source people grew up with, like the Classic X-men.
-We try to bring that vibe here, we're the reboot.
+Bluefin is "An interpretation of the Ubuntu spirit built on Fedora technology"—a callback to an era of Ubuntu's history that many open source enthusiasts grew up with, much like the Classic X-Men.
+We aim to bring that same vibe here; think of us as the reboot.
 Chill vibes.

 • Ubuntu-like GNOME layout.